-No Senator shall speak more than thirty minutes in the aggregate on any question or measure, at the end of which period, or any portion thereof, the floor shall be returned to the President.
+No Senator shall speak more than fifteen minutes in the aggregate on any question or measure, including debate on amendments and explanation of the member's vote.
+No Senator shall be allowed to speak more than three minutes to explain a vote.
+At the end of a member's allotted time[at the end of which period], or any portion thereof, the floor shall be returned to the President.